adam2065/TwinCAT_Solutions_AM/README.md

-# Twincat3_Library_AM
+# TwinCAT_Solutions_AM
-Library of useful functions and function blocks for Twincat 3
+Useful functions and function blocks for Twincat 3